If you plan to launch a website powered by WordPress (the self hosted version), you’ll need a hosting solution.

 5. Speed Test

-- Score Check – here you can analyze your page speed with Google PageSpeed Insights for mobile and desktop devices, without leaving your admin area.
+- Run – here you can analyze your page speed with Google PageSpeed Insights for mobile and desktop devices, without leaving your admin area.

 That’s it guys, feel free to use this guide for reference and set up SG Optimizer in the best possible way.
 You can experiment with these features and configure them to better fit your needs.